 What is royalty-free music?

-Royalty-free music means you don’t have to keep paying royalties to the rights-holder.
-You pay for it once, or regularly if you’re looking at a subscription, and that’s it – it’s yours to use!
+Royalty-free music means you don’t have to keep paying royalties to the rights holder.
+Is royalty free music copyrighted?
+Yes, it is.
+But you pay for it once, or regularly if you’re looking at a subscription, and that’s it – it’s yours to use!

 How can I download royalty-free music?